-With a block on its mid height, place it just under the armpits the edge of the block rests against the lats.
-Slowly shift your weight forward and backwards to give the muscles of the lats and pecs a little cross grain massage and then rest in spots that feel like they need some extra attention.
+With a block on its mid-height, place it just under the armpits the edge of the block rests against the lats.
+Slowly shift your weight forward and backward to give the muscles of the lats and pecs a little cross-grain massage and then rest in spots that feel like they need some extra attention.

 As a surfer and rock climber, my lats need a lot of attention.
 If you do a sport that involves a lot of lat engagement, I encourage you to give the block a try as a myofascial release tool.

 - Foam Roller: Best for back and glutes.